 - Use Jobs with tDataStewardshipTaskOutput, tDataStewardshipTaskInput and tDataStewardshipTaskDelete to load, retrieve, or delete tasks from the campaigns created in the Talend Cloud Data Stewardship.

 - Import an API definition from Talend Cloud API Designer to implement it and test it with Talend Cloud API Tester.

-- The Remote Engine, the Remote Engine for Pipelines and Talend Runtime are used to run artifacts, tasks, preparations and pipelines on premises.
+- The Remote Engine, the Remote Engine Gen2 and Talend Runtime are used to run artifacts, tasks, preparations and pipelines on premises.

 - In Talend Cloud API Tester, you can create or import requests and scenarios to test your API.
 You can also automate your tests using the Maven plugin.

 - In Talend Cloud Management Console, you can administrate roles, users, projects, and licences.
 You can create new users for the cloud applications and assign them to custom groups.
 You can then define roles and assign them to your users.
 Talend Cloud Management Console is also used to import your license files and create projects to collaborate on in Studio.
 In addition, you can enable data and file transfer, data integration, and access to shared data sources for web users.
 You can, for example, import and use preconfigured sample Tasks, or design Tasks that automate the exchange and synchronization of data between applications.